A cappella

 Richmond College Glee Club, The Spider (1897)

-Student a cappella singing has a long history at the University of Richmond.
-The Richmond College Glee Club predates the Westhampton campus, appearing in the very first Spider yearbook in 1897.
-This group performed frequently, both on- and off-campus, at colleges, churches, and high schools throughout Virginia.
+A cappella singing has a long history at the University of Richmond.
+The Richmond College Glee Club predates the current campus, appearing in the very first Spider yearbook in 1897.
+This group performed frequently, both on campus and at colleges, churches, and high schools throughout Virginia.
 Westhampton College formed its own Glee Club around 1922.
-Both groups appeared on local radio in the early 1920s.
-Both also raised money for their activities by producing operettas and variety shows, including minstrel shows in blackface.
+Both groups appeared on local radio as early as 1926.
+Both also raised funds for their activities by producing operettas and variety shows, including minstrel shows in blackface.

 Westhampton College Glee Club, The Tower (1932)